Best Tension Headache Relief Pressure Points

 Tension headaches may result from this strain, producing muscle tension radiating to the head.

-The eye muscles can become sore from activities that require prolonged use of the eyes, like spending too much time in front of a screen, reading for lengthy periods, or focusing on close-up things.
-Eye fatigue due to this might lead to tense muscles and tension headaches.
+Eye muscles can become sore from activities that require prolonged eye use, such as spending too much time in front of a screen, reading for lengthy periods, or focusing on close-up objects.
+Eye fatigue can lead to tense muscles and tension headaches.

 Tension headaches are more likely to occur if you get too little sleep, have poor-quality rest, or have inconsistent sleeping habits.